mmoncayod/ds-portfolio/README.md

   + Model selection
   + Model training
   + Model evaluation
-  + Model deployment
+  + Model Deployment
   + Conclusions and future steps

 + ## **Genetic Diversity Analysis in _Diaphorina citri_ Using Mitochondrial DNA Sequencing**
-  + **Objective:** To analyze the mitochondrial DNA sequences of _Diaphorina citri_ to assess genetic diversity and population structure, and predict potential spread and evolution of the citrus greening disease.
+  + **Objective:** To analyze the mitochondrial DNA sequences of _Diaphorina citri_ to assess genetic diversity and population structure, and predict the potential spread and evolution of the citrus greening disease.

   + **Overview:** _Diaphorina citri_, the Asian citrus psyllid, is a vector for the bacterium _Candidatus Liberibacter_ which causes the citrus greening disease, severely impacting citrus production worldwide and understanding the genetic variation within _D. citri_ populations is crucial for developing effective management strategies against the spread of the disease.